containers/automation_images/README.md

 ### Looking up an image ID: ###

-A GCE *image ID* is simply big number prefixed by the letter 'c'.
-You may need to look it up in a PR for example, if
+A *image ID* is simply the `IMG_SFX` value prefixed by a letter.
+The letter `b` represents base-images, and 'c' represents cache-images.
+You may need to look the value up if (for example),
-[the automated comment posting github-action](.github/workflows/pr_image_id.yml) fails.
-For AWS EC2 images, you'll need to look up the AMI ID (string) for each cache-image produced.
+[the automated comment posting github-action](.github/workflows/pr_image_id.yml) failed.

-1. In a PR, find and click the build task for the image you're interested in.
+1. In any PR, find and click the *details* link for one of the build tasks.
-   Near the top of the Cirrus-CI WebUI, will be a section labeled 'Artifacts'.
+   Near the top of the *Cirrus-CI WebUI*, will be a section labeled 'Artifacts'.

-2. Click the `manifest` artifact
+2. Click the `manifest` artifact.

-3. Click the `cache_images` folder
+3. Click the nested folder name (if there is one).

 4. Click the `manifest.json` file, it should open in your browser window.

 5. For *GCE images* look at the `artifact_id` field.
-It will end in a `c<big number` suffix.
-This is the *image ID* for all GCE images.

-6. For *AWS EC2 images* look at the `artifact_id` field.
-It will contain a region prefix, like `us-east-1`, ignore this.
-At the end of the value will be the AMI ID, similar to `ami-<big number>`.
-This is the ID for this one, specific image.  **Every AWS image will have a unique AMI ID** (unlike the shared ID for GCE images).
+It will contain the full *image id* value in the form `c<IMG_SFX>`.

+6. For *AWS EC2 images* look under the `custom_data` field for the `IMG_SFX`
+   value.
+If this was a base-image, simply prefix the value with a `b`, or a `c` for a cache-image.

 ## The image-builder image (overview step 1)